tchoo-oracle/jms-livelabs-staging-developer/java-management/sandbox-labs/introduction/introduction.md

 As a customer, you can:

-* Use insights from JMS to optimize your workloads across your enterprise (desktop, server, cloud); and
+* Use insights from JMS to optimize your workloads across your enterprise (desktop, server, cloud).
 * Protect your Java SE investments by identifying outdated Java installations and unauthorized applications.
-* View and identify the Java Runtimes.
+* View and identify Java Runtimes.
 * Install and remove Java Runtimes.
 * View and understand various status and logs related to LCM work requests.